Cho-Ten

-Cho-Ten was a professional wrestling team that competed in New Japan Pro-Wrestling on and off from February 1995 - September 2006.
+Cho-Ten was a professional wrestling team who competed in New Japan Pro-Wrestling on and off from February 1995 - September 2006.
 The team consisted of Masahiro Chono and Hiroyoshi Tenzan.
 Cho-Ten is one of the most decorated and successful tag teams in New Japan history.
 They held the IWGP Tag Team Championship five times and won the 1995 Super Grade Tag League.

 History

 Team Wolf (1995–1998)

 Cho-Ten first began teaming up on February 19, 1995 along with veteran Hiro Saito to defeat Hiroshi Hase, Kensuke Sasaki, & Riki Choshu.
 After forming their alliance, the three became known as "Team Wolf"; Sabu would join Team Wolf as well.
 Cho-Ten would see immediate success as they received their first shot at the IWGP Tag Team Championship on June 12, 1995 as they took on Shinya Hashimoto and Junji Hirata for the vacant titles.
 Cho-Ten would emerge victorious and would win their first tag team title.
 The title reign would not last long as they stripped of the titles on July 7, 1995 when Chono no-showed a title defense, it would later be revealed that Chono missed the show due to his father's death.
 After being stripped of the titles, Cho-Ten would challenge for the titles 3 times during 1995 but came up short each time.
 Despite this setback Cho-Ten would bounce back as they won the 1995 Super Grade Tag League marking their second achievement in less than a year.

 After several months out of the title hunt, Cho-Ten received a title shot against Kazuo Yamazaki and Takashi Iizuka on July 16, 1996.
 The challengers came out on top winning their second tag title.
 After the title victory, Cho-Ten would successfully defend the titles against Yamazaki and Iizuka in rematches before eventually dropping the titles to Tatsumi Fujinami and Kengo Kimura at Wrestling World 1997 on January 4, 1997.
 After the title loss, Cho-Ten briefly broke up with Chono forming nWo Japan (which Tenzan joined), afterward he would form teams with nWo Sting and Keiji Mutoh, the latter which he won the IWGP Tag Team Title and the 1997 Super Grade Tag League.
 During 1997, both Chono and Tenzan received shots at the IWGP Heavyweight Championship but both failed to win the title and Tenzan also became the runner up in the 1997 G1 Climax.

 On May 7, 1998, Chono and Mutoh were stripped of the tag team titles due to Mutoh suffering from a knee injury.
 Following the vacancy, Cho-Ten reunited and on June 5, 1998 they defeated Genichiro Tenryu and Shiro Koshinaka to win the titles for the third time.
 The title reign would not last as they lost the titles on July 15, 1998 to Tenryu and Koshinaka in a rematch.
 After the title loss, Cho-Ten broke up again as Chono began focusing on singles competition while Tenzan formed another highly successful tag team: Tencozy with Satoshi Kojima.